jeremy-donson/microURLs/README.md

 - v1: Create friendly url aliases that include utf8 support.
 Support performant lookups.
     - Develop [benchmarks](https://www.toptechskills.com/elixir-phoenix-tutorials-courses/benchmark-elixir-code-benchee/) for load testing baselines.

 - We are looking to get V1 done for about $50.
-Fyrther versions will be revenue generating, so they will bear > hourly rate.
+Further versions will be revenue generating, so they will bear > hourly rate.

 - We would like to leave v1 open source.
 V2+ are proprietary for now.